Missed Diagnosis of Spinal Epidural Abscess

 At 10:30 PM the MRI was attempted, but the patient was unable to cooperate and the study was nondiagnostic.
 Hospitalist D called the neurologist but spoke with the on-call physician, who said a repeat MRI could wait until morning.

-On the morning of May 15, an MRI showed discitis with osteomyelitis at T7-8, with an epidural abscess compressing the spinal cord.
+On May 15 the MRI was performed in the morning and showed discitis with osteomyelitis at T7–8, with an epidural abscess compressing the spinal cord.
 The patient was taken to surgery for spinal decompression and fusion.
 After a lengthy rehabilitation, she remained paraplegic with bowel and urinary incontinence.

 Both defense and plaintiff experts opined that the patient had an epidural abscess at admission caused by the E. coli bacteremia, which probably originated from the urinary tract.
 The physicians failed to consider epidural abscess in their differential diagnosis—and to order an MRI of the spine and a neurology consult.
 The standard of care required the hospitalists to read nurses’ notes and PT assessments and to conduct thorough neurological examinations to evaluate the evolving neurological deficits.